compbioclub/CRISGI/README.md

 # CRISGI

-Welcome to the official documentation of Charting CRItical tranSient Gene Interactions in Disease Progression from Multi-modal Transcriptomics (**CRISGI**)!
+Welcome to the official documentation of Charting CRItical tranSient Gene Interactions (**CRISGI**) in Disease Progression from Multi-modal Transcriptomics!

 ## 🗺️ Overview